 - Georgios Chrysoloras, BEng in Information and Communication Systems Engineering, University of the Aegean.
 MSc in Advanced Information Systems, University of Piraeus. - Anastasia Douma, BEng in Informatics, Department of Informatics of the Technological Educational Institute of Athens.
 MSc degree in Information and Communication Systems Security, Department of Information and Communication Systems Engineering, University of the Aegean.
-Phd Candidate in the Department of Information and Communication Systems Engineering, University of the Aegean. - Christina Theocharopoulou, Degree in Mathematics, University of the Aegean.
+Phd Candidate in the Department of Information and Communication Systems Engineering, University of the Aegean. - Dr. Irene Karybali (to be appointed), Diploma in Computer Engineering and Informatics, M.Sc. in Signal and Image Processing Systems, Ph.D. in Digital Image Processing, University of Patras (Efficient Image Registration Techniques, Digital Image Watermarking). - Christina Theocharopoulou, Degree in Mathematics, University of the Aegean.
 MSc in Technologies and Management of Information and Communication Systems, University of Aegean.